UNO-NULLify/eCTF19/README.md

 6. Change the .gitIgnore so that it matches this exactly:

 ```
-/\*
+/*

-/\*/
+/*/

 !eCTF19/InsecureCode+OurCode+HardwareStuff/OurCode/
 ```

-7. Follow the instruction in the **Building the Reference Design Instructions** section of [2019-ectf-insecure-example](https://github.com/mitre-cyber-academy/2019-ectf-insecure-example) to build the petalinux reference design.
+7. Follow the instructions in the InsureCode+OurCode+HardwareStuff/OurCode to build the petalinux reference design.

 ### Customizing the Provisioning System